MukhtaramS/HotelBookingPlatform/README.md

 - **Responsive Testing** - Verified across multiple device sizes
 - **Performance Testing** - Optimized for fast load times

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-ì

 ---

 <p align="center">